patrickmelix/Python4ChemistryTools/README.md

 - mpl-settings.py: My favorite Matplotlib settings.
 - plams_defaults: Options for PLAMS to work on clusters.
 - sumCube.py: Make the sum of an arbitrary number of cube files.
 Also supports subtraction.
-- vasp-check.py: Assert proper occupations and SCF+GO convergence in VASP using ASE.